huntdatacenter/docs/docs/coordination/prices/faq.md

 The volumes sizes that you see on your machines are slightly less that the volume sizes that you claim.
 This is expected.
 [Read why here](/data/faq/#why-is-volume-sizes-less-than-claimed).

+### How is storage reduction metered?

+You can not directly reduce the size of a storage volume, however you can indirectly reduce your storage allocation by moving data to a new smaller volume ([read here for steps](/data/faq/#can-we-reduce-the-size-of-existing-volumes)).
+Both volumes are metered until you request deletion of your original volume.